Jerkins History, Family Crest & Coats of Arms

 - Rodney "Darkchild" Jerkins (b.
 1977), American record producer, songwriter and musician

-- Bill Jerkins, American Democrat politician, Delegate to Democratic National Convention from Oklahoma, 1956
+- Bill Jerkins, American Democratic Party politician, Delegate to Democratic National Convention from Oklahoma, 1956

 Related Stories +